 The PE roadmap shown here is adapted from the European Society of Cardiology (ESC) Guidelines.4

-Acute Pulmonary Embolism consensus statement by the ESC and EAPCI
+2022 ESC Pulmonary Embolism consensus statement

-A new clinical development has been shared by the European Society of Cardiology (ESC) and by the European Association of Percutaneous Cardiovascular Interventions (EAPCI) around the treatment of Pulmonary Embolism.
+A new clinical development has been shared by the European Society of Cardiology (ESC) and by the European Association of Percutaneous Cardiovascular Interventions (EAPCI) around the treatment of pulmonary embolism.

-The consensus data formulated by the associations and authored by PE expert leaders has been designed to describe the currently available catheter directed therapies, complementary to the formal guidelines, to treat acute Pulmonary Embolism.
+The consensus data formulated by the associations and authored by PE expert leaders has been designed to describe the currently available catheter directed therapies, complementary to the formal guidelines, to treat acute pulmonary embolism.

 The paper reviews the standardization of patient selection, the timing and the technique of the procedures as well as protocols of anticoagulations regimes, considered crucial during the treatment.